Future-proofing your business: Tips for smooth InsurTech implementation

 Identify your primary focus, your “North Star,” and keep it in sight throughout the project implementation.
 When you keep your eyes on the prize, you can better evaluate scope, timelines, and dependencies without letting other distractions get in the way.

 The point is to keep the reason you’re doing this front and center of your (and your team’s) mind.
 If your primary focus is to automate your commission system then that’s what you should be working towards.
 Even if the new system has many other exciting tools that can be beneficial to your company, don’t be distracted by them!
-Focus on the goal you set out to achieve and, once that’s done, you can add as many new shiny toys as you want.
-One at a time, of course!
+Focus on the goal you set out to achieve and find the right tools for the job.

 Empower your team